-Throughout the 1990s, our international reputation grew, and in 2000 we were proud to win the competition to design the war memorial for Dresden Cathedral, with the Duke of Kent handing over our winning design – a 21 feet high silver cross – to the City of Dresden to commemorate the millennium and over fifty years of peace.
+Throughout the 1990s, our international reputation grew, and in 2000 we were proud to win the competition to design the war memorial for Dresden Cathedral, with the Duke of Kent handing over our winning design – a 6.4 metre high silver cross – to the City of Dresden to commemorate the millennium and over fifty years of peace.
 More recently, in 2015, Grant Macdonald was awarded the Royal Warrant to HRH The Prince of Wales, acknowledging both our work and our commitment to environmentally sustainable processes within the precious metal industry.

-In 2003 Grant Macdonald’s son George joined the business to lead the workshops pioneering design experiments with 3D printing.
+In 2003 Grant Macdonald’s son George joined the business to lead the workshop’s pioneering design experiments with 3D printing.
 Inspired by the potential of this new technology, Grant and George saw the future of design and manufacturing in the silversmith’s craft.
 Having studied design, George has seen the trends for silver rise and fall, but today he sees a bright future for craftsmanship as the natural antidote to mass produced items.

 “We work with, and listen to, our customers.
 People appreciate fine craftsmanship today more than ever before.”

 Today, with our founder Grant Macdonald in the position of creative director, and his son George as Managing Director, Grant Macdonald continues to pursue the high aspirations of perfection in design, quality and service.
 Our philosophy is that of luxury and legacy, of creating fine workmanship steeped in heritage and designed by innovation.
-We believe fine precious metals should never be simply admired, but used and cherished by today’s owners, and for generations to come.
+We believe fine precious metals should never be simply admired, but used and cherished by today’s owners, and generations to come.